 Pretty rooms, attractive prices and delicious food make this welcoming country house hard to resist.
 It sits in a very peaceful spot.
 You drive over hills, drop into the village, then wash up at this 16th-century stone house that comes in soft yellow.
 Outside, a sun-trapping terrace laps against a trim lawn, which in turn drops into a passing river.
-Gentle eccentricities abound: croquet hoops take odd diversions, logs are piled high like giant beehives, a seat has been chiselled into a tree trunk.
+Gentle eccentricities abound: croquet hoops take odd diversions, a seat has been chiselled into a tree trunk, there’s boules for those who play.
 Inside, original stone walls and low beamed ceilings give a warm country feel.
 There are fires everywhere – one in the attractive sitting room that overlooks the garden, another in the dining room that burns on both sides.
-Excellent bedrooms are all big.
+Excellent bedrooms, two of which are on the ground floor.
 You get big beds, warm colours, crisp linen, good bathrooms.
 Some have sofas, all are dog-friendly, three overlook the garden.
 Back downstairs, the bar doubles as reception, while Welsh art on the walls is for sale.
 Steve’s cooking is the final treat, perhaps Cardigan Bay scallops, organic Welsh beef, calvados and cinnamon rice pudding.
 Top stuff.